LOADING

 Share

-The Paris Court of Appeal lately upheld the supranational nature of OHADA law using disregarding an annulment application.
+The Paris Court of Appeal recently upheld the supranational nature of OHADA law by disregarding an annulment application.

 In December last year, the Paris Court of Appeals upheld an arbitral award using the law of Organisation pour l’harmonisation en Afrique (OHADA), the West and Central African business law enterprise.
-The utility to set aside the award has been brought by the State of Cameroon based totally on Cameroonian law arguments.
+The State of Cameroon brought the utility to set aside the award based totally on Cameroonian law arguments.

 However, the courtroom applied OHADA law over Cameroonian regulation, inside the process confirming the supranational nature of OHADA law.
-Therefore, this is an interesting decision that suggests the courts of a kingdom external to OHADA establishing that law’s pre-eminent stature.
+Therefore, this is an interesting decision that suggests that the kingdom’s courts external to OHADA establish that law’s pre-eminent stature.

 FACTS AND PROCEDURE